Shahjalal University of Science and Technology: CRTC Physics

-The CRTC program, Department of Physics has numbers of research groups have research activities in areas of Theoretical and Experimental Nuclear Physics, Nonlinear Optics, Thin-film Magnetism, Neutron Scattering, Neutron Activation Analysis, Neutron Radiography, Defects in Solids, Semiconductor Physics, Condensed Matter Physics, Gravitational Physics and Celestial Mechanics and Theoretical Physics.
+The CRTC program Department of Physics has research groups in the areas of Theoretical and Experimental Nuclear Physics, Nonlinear Optics, Thin-film Magnetism, Neutron Scattering, Neutron Activation Analysis, Neutron Radiography, Defects in Solids, Semiconductor Physics, Condensed Matter Physics, Gravitational Physics and Celestial Mechanics and Theoretical Physics.
 In 2015, CRTC Physics invented low cost technology to detect cancer.

 Campus

 Campus life

 SUST has an urban campus area of 320 acres.
 Many visitors come to Sylhet to visit the "Shahid Minar" (Martyr's Memorial) of the university.
 The memorial stands on the top of a small hill and is surrounded by trees.
 Different cultural organizations arrange programs on the premises on local and national occasions.
-The Kilo Road is an entrance to the SUST campus known for green vista.
-The first-ever Bangladesh Mathematical Olympiad was held in Shahjalal University of Science and Technology in 2004.
+The Kilo Road is an entrance to the SUST campus known for its green vista.
+The first Bangladesh Mathematical Olympiad was held in Shahjalal University of Science and Technology in 2004.

 Classes

 SUST has an extensive core curriculum required of all undergraduates.
-SUST is the first university in Bangladesh to adopt American course credit systems for all departments.
-The syllabus is always updated frequently to maintain the global standard of education.
+It is the first university in Bangladesh to adopt American course credit systems for all departments.
+The syllabus is updated frequently to maintain the global standard of education.

 Library

 SUST has a common Central Library with a collection of 180,000 volumes and 300 current periodical subscriptions for all academic departments.
 The library includes electronic copies of books, which can be accessed from any academic department through electronic local area networking (LAN).
 Per year around 2000 volumes are added to this library.
 The library building of SUST is known for its triangular shape.
 It also has a free internet browsing facility and rental library program.
-Additionally, there is also a departmental library in each academic department and hall library in each residential halls.
+There is also a departmental library in each academic department and a hall library in each residential hall.
 The library has an Online Public Access Catalog (OPAC).